ms-iot/content/en-US/Docs/PinMappingsMBM.md

 ## <a name="MBM_I2C"></a>I2C Bus

+Let's look at the I2C bus available on this device.

 ### I2C Overview

 There is one I2C controller **I2C5** exposed on the pin header with two lines **SDA** and **SCL**.
 10K&#x2126; internal pull-up resistors are already present on these lines.